Data-driven discovery of statistically relevant information in quantum simulators: Quantum simulation on a spinor BEC and experimental data sets

-At each evolution time, we obtain a data set with $N_r=225$ independent realizations for each of the measured densities [see Eq.~\eqref{eq:1}].
-Such data sets are denoted by a matrix ${\bf M}^{\alpha}(t)=\{\vec{\mc{N}}_1^{\alpha}(t), \vec{\mc{N}}_2^{\alpha}(t), \dots, \vec{\mc{N}}_{N_r}^{\alpha}(t)\}$, where each row $\vec{\mc{N}}_i^{\alpha}(t)$ contains the spatial density profile of a single realization in one of the considered internal states, succinctly labelled here by ${\alpha}=(F, m_F)$.
-Each density is linearly sampled at 184 spatial locations, which gives the number of \emph{features} (entries) of each vector $\vec{\mc{N}}_i^{\alpha}(t)$.
-Further, we also consider {\it joint} data sets formed by concatenating horizontally subsets of the original data sets at a given time.
-More specifically, each row in a joint data set is formed by appending, one after the other, single realizations of the observables of choice.
-Thus, for example, if we combine all six densities, the resulting data sets will contain $184\cdot 6 = 1104$ columns and $N_r$ rows.
+Let us now describe the structure of the collected experimental data sets analysed in this work.
+At each evolution time, each density is sampled linearly at $p=184$ spatial locations along the longitudinal trap direction.
+Such measurements are repeated so as to gather $N_r=225$ independent realizations.
+We denote a single realization of a spatial density profile by a $p$-dimensional vector $\vec{n}^i_{\alpha}(t)$, where the considered internal state is succinctly labeled by ${\alpha}\equiv (F, m_F)$.
+Thus, for each observable (density), and at each evolution time $t$, we obtain a data set ${\bf M}_{\alpha}(t)=\{\vec{n}^1_{\alpha}(t), \vec{n}^2_{\alpha}(t), \dots, \vec{n}^{N_r}_{\alpha}(t)\}$, which can be represented as a $(N_r \times p)$ rectangular data matrix.
+Using the terminology of the previous section, the features of the experimental data at hand are therefore the measured densities at selected positions.
+Examples of single realizations at different evolution times are shown in appendix~\ref{app:observables}.
+Further, we also consider {\it joint} data sets formed by concatenating horizontally data sets of the measured densities for different $\alpha$ at a given time.
+More specifically, each row in a joint data matrix is formed by appending, one after the other, single realizations of the observables of choice.
+Thus, for example, a joint data set of two observables will have twice as many features as the data set of one individual observable, but the same number of rows $N_r$.
 The particular order in which we concatenate the combined observables is irrelevant for our methods.
 When needed, we will simply specify joint data sets by using the symbol of the corresponding observables joined by ``$\mathbin\Vert$''.